linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 harness, we showed that Linkerd was dramatically faster than Istio while consuming an order of magnitude less data plane memory and CPU.

-With the recent release of [Linkerd 2.11 introduces authorization policy](/2021/09/30/announcing-linkerd-2.11/), we wanted to reevaluate Linkerd's performance.
+With the recent release of [authorization policy in Linkerd 2.11](/2021/09/30/announcing-linkerd-2.11/), we wanted to reevaluate Linkerd's performance.
 After all, this was a major new feature for the project with potential performance implications.
 How does the latest version of Linkerd stack up?